nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `PRICE` must be a non-negative real number.

 Examples:
-* `price < 3` lists all food item with price less than $3.
+* `price < 3`: lists all food item with price less than $3.
-* `price >= 2` lists all food item with price from $2.
+* `price >= 2`: lists all food item with price from $2.

 ## Order related commands

 ### Adding a food item: `add`

-Adds a new food item for the user according to the index from the menu.
+Adds an OrderItem for the user according to the index from the menu to the OrderManager.

 Format: `add INDEX [QUANTITY]`

-* The `INDEX` refers to the index number shown in the displayed menu list.
+* The `INDEX` refers to the index number shown on the displayed menu list.
 * `INDEX` must be a positive integer and must not exceed the size of the menu list.
-* Quantity can be specified to indicate the number of item to be added.
+* `Quantity` can be specified to indicate the number of item to be added.
 Otherwise, it adds one quantity of the item at the specified index.

 Examples:
-* `add 1 1` add 1 quantity of item at index 1.
+* `add 1 1`: add item at INDEX 1, of QUANTITY 1.
-* `add 2 3` add 3 quantity of item at index 2.
+* `add 2 3`: add item at INDEX 2, of QUANTITY 3.
-* `add 1` add 1 quantity of item at index 1.
+* `add 1`: add item at INDEX 1, of default QUANTITY 1.

 ### Removing an item : `remove`